 The Lean Startup movement

 Both MBIs and MVPs have the same heritage of Denne and Cleland-Huang’s MMF.
 Having both in your arsenal of tools can be quite powerful.
 But it is important to know the difference.
-MVPs as described in Lean-Startup are designed for startups and focused around the discovery of new product value.
+MVPs as described in Lean Startup are designed for startups and are focused around the discovery of new product value.
 MBIs are designed for all companies of any maturity and is focused on increasing value realized by the business.
 Both allow for pivoting as discovery of the true value of the product is delivered.

 Using lessons from the Lean Startup

 The essence of the Lean Startup is to validate what you are doing.
 This not only pertains to deliveries but can also apply to getting feedback on work that is not or cannot be released.
 It is important therefore to always create work in small slices that can be shown the Product Owner and feedback received even if the work done cannot be released.
 This is illustrated in Figure 12.